jeslstep/Random-Giphy/README.md

 Click the change giphy button to view twenty-five randomly trending gifs and search for a gifs such as 'cats'.

+a maximum of 42 search requests an hour, 1000 search requests a day

 # Built with:
 1. React
 2. Giphy API